-Prior to joining Jones Day, Ken worked for international law firms in Melbourne and Singapore.
-During this time he advised regional clients in construction and major transport infrastructure projects; offshore construction projects (including chartering arrangements for related subsea/heavy lift operations); energy and mining projects, including contracts for the procurement of specialized equipment; shipping (including charter party and bill of lading disputes and disputes concerning the construction of specialized vessels for the oil and gas industry); and commodities trading disputes and investigations.
+Prior to joining Jones Day, Ken worked for international law firms in Melbourne and Singapore, where he advised clients on construction and transport infrastructure projects; ship construction disputes; offshore construction projects (chartering for subsea/heavy lift vessels); energy and mining projects; procurement contracts; shipping (charterparty and bill of lading disputes); and commodities trading disputes and investigations.

 In addition, Ken has diverse experience across multiple industry and government sectors having served previous secondments with an ASX-listed mining services company and a statutory authority delivering a multibillion dollar transport project in Victoria.
 He also worked with the Regional Rail Link Authority in Victoria during the procurement phase on a $4.3 billion rail infrastructure project.